Resources for New Students

 - Backpack, school supplies

-- Heavy jacket, water-repellent boots, raincoat, umbrella, hat or earmuffs and gloves, layered clothing
+- Heavy jacket, water-repellent boots, raincoat, umbrella, hat and gloves, layered clothing

 - Personal computer and all electronics chargers